dogmaticcentral/CG/README.md

 [TCGA](https://portal.gdc.cancer.gov/)
 and
 [ICGC](https://dcc.icgc.org/)
 databases.
-The ICGC branch also contains tools necessary to merge the info from the two sources.
+The icgc branch also contains tools necessary to merge the info from the two sources.
 The scripts add up to a loosely connected pipeline (or, rather, two pipelines).
 They re-organize the data and store it in the local MySQL database.
 While the  back end of each pipeline is rather generic, the front end is